 Estimating Compensation Costs for Salaried Exempt Employees

-Effective December 1, 2016, new regulations from the US Department of Labor will raise the minimum salary for most employees exempt from the overtime requirements of the Fair Labor Standards Act (FLSA) from $455 per week to $913 per week.
-As a result of these changes, it is estimated that more than 4 million exempt workers will become eligible for overtime pay.
+The US Department of Labor (DOL) has proposed raising the minimum salary for most employees exempt from the overtime requirements of the Fair Labor Standards Act (FLSA) from $684 per week to a level potentially as high as $1,158 per week.
+As a result of this change, it is estimated that 3.4 million exempt workers will become eligible for overtime pay.

-Employers have a few options for compensating employees who are currently classified as exempt but are paid a salary of less than $913 per week:
+Employers have a few options for compensating employees who are currently classified as exempt but are paid a salary of less than the new minimum:

-- Increase their weekly salary to $913 or higher to retain their exempt status; or
+- Increase their weekly salary to the new minimum salary level or higher to retain their exempt status; or

 - Reclassify them as nonexempt and pay them overtime for any overtime hours worked; or